-Dupuytren's contracture is a benign and painless hand condition.
-It usually causes slow but progressive changes in the palms of the hand.
+Dupuytren's contracture can cause slow but progressive changes in the palms of the hand.

 With Dupuytren's, scar tissue develops underneath the skin of the palm.
 As the disease progresses, the scar tissue shrinks.
 This slowly pulls the fingers into in a bent position called a contracture.
 Over time, Dupuytren’s curtails daily activities.